luis-gonzalez-m/Image-Datapalooza-2023/Product-Licensing-and-Release.md

 To meet the goals and motivations of this event, and to comply with the requirements and the Data Management Plan (DMP) associated with the NSF grants supporting this event, all data, model, and code products generated or augmented at and for Image Datapalooza must adhere to [FAIR principles](https://www.go-fair.org/fair-principles/).
+Datasets that include Indigenous data should also adhere to [CARE principles](https://www.gida-global.org/care).

 This means the following policy holds for all digital products developed or created at the event: